Thomas Hart Benton (painter): Early life and education

 Benton was born in Neosho, Missouri, into an influential family of politicians.
 He had two younger sisters, Mary and Mildred, and a younger brother, Nathaniel.
 His mother was Elizabeth Wise Benton and his father, Colonel Maecenas Benton, was a lawyer and four times elected as U.S. congressman.
-Known as the "little giant of the Ozarks", Maecenas named his son after his own great-uncle, Thomas Hart Benton, one of the first two United States Senators elected from Missouri.
+Known as the "little giant of the Ozarks", Maecenas named his son after his own granduncle, Thomas Hart Benton, one of the first two United States Senators elected from Missouri.

 Given his father's political career, Benton spent his childhood shuttling between Washington, D.C., and Missouri.
 His father sent him to Western Military Academy in 1905–06, hoping to shape him for a political career.
 Growing up in two different cultures, Benton rebelled against his father's plans.
 He wanted to develop his interest in art, which his mother supported.
 As a teenager, he worked as a cartoonist for the Joplin American newspaper, in Joplin, Missouri.

 With his mother's encouragement, in 1907 Benton enrolled at The School of The Art Institute of Chicago.
 Two years later, he moved to Paris in 1909 to continue his art education at the Académie Julian.
 His mother supported him financially and emotionally to work at art until he married in his early 30s.
 His sister Mildred said, "My mother was a great power in his growing up."

 In Paris, Benton met other North American artists, such as the Mexican Diego Rivera and Stanton Macdonald-Wright, an advocate of Synchromism.
 Influenced by the latter, Benton subsequently adopted a Synchromist style.

 Early career and World War I

 After studying in Europe, Benton moved to New York City in 1912 and resumed painting.
 During World War I, he served in the U.S. Navy and was stationed at Norfolk, Virginia.
 His war-related work had an enduring effect on his style.
 He was directed to make drawings and illustrations of shipyard work and life, and this requirement for realistic documentation strongly affected his later style.
 Later in the war, classified as a "camoufleur", Benton drew the camouflaged ships that entered Norfolk harbor.

 His work was required for several reasons: to ensure that U.S. ship painters were correctly applying the camouflage schemes, to aid in identifying U.S. ships that might later be lost, and to have records of the ship camouflage of other Allied navies.
 Benton later said that his work for the Navy "was the most important thing, so far, I had ever done for myself as an artist."